pminina01/readthedocs/Tutorial.md

 As you can see, we now have multiple targets and multiple rules which route logs to them.

 ##Logger-specific routing
-Another scnenario which is very common requires producing more detailed logs from some components which are being currently developed, while reducing output from some other components.
+Another scenario which is very common requires producing more detailed logs from some components which are being currently developed, while reducing output from some other components.
 We can use the following configuration:
 ```
 <?xml version="1.0" encoding="utf-8" ?>
 <nlog xmlns="http://www.nlog-project.org/schemas/NLog.xsd"